 Bernell holds an MS from Walden University, Minneapolis, MN, focusing on Integrating Technology in the Classroom, and his BA from Fairleigh Dickinson University, Teaneck, NJ.
 Bernell loves to play golf, watch sports, travel, and spend time with his family and friends during his downtime.

-Nadia Tronick is the Communications Manager at CSforALL.
+Nadia Tronick is the Senior Manager of Communications at CSforALL.
 Nadia oversees and directs the internal and external communications realm.
 Prior to joining CSforALL, she spent her time on international communication initiatives from international development to international accounting.
 She graduated from the University of South Dakota (2014) with a BS degree in contemporary media and journalism and international affairs.

 Senior Director, Operations